Rotunda of Margaret Morrison Carnegie Hall

 Eric Anderson making a presentation at a Design Week show

-Businesses and institutions continue to embrace the value of design because of its unique ability to frame humanity-centered problems and creative contributions that drive innovation.
+Businesses and institutions continue to embrace the value of design because of its unique ability to reframe humanity-centered problems and provide creative contributions that drive innovation.
 As a result, the demand for design professionals has never been greater, and the potential impact on the world through design is limitless.

 Design for interactions.

-Design for interactions is an overarching theme that runs throughout all our programs in the School of Design.
-Rather than focusing on an artifact’s form and most basic function, design for interactions considers the quality of design-mediated interactions between people, systems, the built world, and the natural world.
-Design for interactions grew out of research and teaching in the School of Design over the past several decades, and remains a core component of how we approach design today.
+Design for interactions is an overarching theme that runs throughout our programs.
+Born out of research and teaching in the School over the past several decades, it remains a core component of how we approach design education today.

 Process work on display at Design Week